qbox-io/search-kit/README.md

 # SearchKit

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/service/layer`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+## Description

+SearchKit is a Ruby wrapper and CLI toolkit for the SearchKit APIs.
+The whole idea is to give folks an easy and pleasant way to include search features in their applications.

 ## Installation

-You can start by [installing the ruby CLI tools](https://github.com/qbox-io/search-kit), which requires Ruby 2.0 or later:
+You can start by installing the gem:

     gem install search-kit